Woolly hair: Signs and symptoms

 Woolly hair is typically very curly, kinky and characteristically impossible to brush.
 It can be generalised over the whole scalp, or involve just part of the scalp, and occurs in non-black people.
-The hairs come together to form tight locks, whereas in afro-textured hair the hairs remain individual.
+The hairs come together to form tight locks, whereas in kinky hair the hairs remain individual.
 The hairs typically remain shorter than 12 cm and may be slightly lighter in colour.

 Woolly hair nevus is a localised area of woolly hair, which may occur on its own, or appear as dark twisted and kinking hair in an adult.
 Half of people with woolly hair nevus have a warty skin lesion on the same side of the body.
 It may be associated with eye problems such as two different coloured eyes or strands of tissue across the pupil of the eye.
 Other associations include ear problems, kidney disease, tooth decay, impairment of bone growth, and skin lesions.

 Generalised woolly hair is typically seen in Naxos–Carvajal syndrome (with heart involvement), Noonan syndrome, and cardiofaciocutaneous syndrome.